-King-Casey is a pioneer in retail consulting and design.
+King-Casey is a pioneer in restaurant and foodservice consulting and design.
 For more than half a century, we have been building competitive brands for a broad array of retail companies by dramatically improving the customer experience at every point of contact.
-King-Casey provides a complete range of services including assessment, research, branding, visual merchandising, retail store design, and rollout.
+King-Casey provides a complete range of services including assessment, research, branding, visual merchandising, restaurant design, and rollout.
 We develop innovative solutions that result in increased customer loyalty, higher sales and greater ROI.

 King-Casey has been particularly successful in helping restaurant brands optimize the guest experience and improve business performance.
-The firm has worked with most of the leading QSR, Fast Casual and Casual Dine concepts.
+Many of the leading QSR, fast casual and casual dine concepts have benefited from our services.
+Contact us to discuss how we can help strengthen your store-level merchandising and build your brand.